dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 1. Inside the new `.github` folder, create another folder called `workflows`.

 1. Add a new GitHub Actions workflow file into the new folder named `azure-dev.yaml`.
-The `azd` starter template provides a [Sample GitHub Actions workflow file](https://github.com/Azure-Samples/azd-starter-bicep/blob/main/.github/workflows/azure-dev.yml) that you can copy into your project as a starter template and modify as needed.
+The `azd` starter template provides a [Sample GitHub Actions workflow file](https://github.com/Azure-Samples/azd-starter-bicep/blob/main/.github/workflows/azure-dev.yml) that you can copy into your project.

 1. Update the sample GitHub Actions workflow to include a step to install the .NET Aspire workload.
 This ensures the .NET Aspire tooling and commands are available to the job running your GitHub Actions.
 The completed workflow file should match the following: